-During the year 2018 Pikku Pässi’s exterior surface will be restored.
-To bring Pikku-Pässi back to the rails again, we need your help.
+During the year 2018 Pikku Pässi’s exterior surface was restored.
+But to bring Pikku-Pässi back to the rails again, we need your help.
 You can help by making a one-time donation of your choice for the restoration work.
 Contact the museum or directly the Project Officer and Researcher Kenneth Silver at Kenneth.Silver@fiskarsmuseum.fi.

-In 2018 you can also participate in the project by becoming a museum volunteer.
-In September 2018 we are going to Sweden to visit local Railway Museums.
+You can also participate in the project by becoming a museum volunteer.

 In 2019 it will be 130 years since they first started building Finland’s first narrow-gauge railway with steam traffic.
 By the year 2019 we also wish to hear the sound from Pikku Pässi’s steam whistle once again!